andreineculau/love.js/README.md

     if (a) {...} // I love this, it's compact and readable, what's wrong with it? :) / Isak

 ## else, else if, catch
-"else" "else if", or "catch(e)" will stay on the same line
+"else", "else if", or "catch(e)" will stay on the same line
 with the closing and the opening brace.

 ## Loops